 What we are thinking about “Creating a virtual laboratory for online teaching” Project?

 President of TUSEB Turkish Biotechnology Institute

-“After Covid 19, education and training activities have changed rapidly and humanity has begun to think about how we can adapt.
+“Education and training activities have changed rapidly and humanity has begun to think about how we can adapt.

 Here in this project, it emerged as a project that tries to show how we can overcome these difficulties with 4 countries and 5 partners in different cultures during these difficult times.
 These uncertainties in education have taught us how we can use online education in applied education.”

 Professor in Biomechanics and Bioengineering (BMBI) department at UTC